matthiasprobst/piv-test-data/README.md

 print(case.info)  # will return the README content of the case
 ```

-Note, the following cases are available for the various PIV Challenges (PC):
+Note, the following cases are available for the various PIV Challenges (PC) upon some are quite large and take a while
+to download (Especially cases 3 and 4, use `.file_size` to check the file size before downloading):

 PC # | Cases
 --- | ---